Franklin Health Surgery

 A colonoscopy allows your doctor to look at the colon and to remove any polyps that might turn into cancer.
 Colonoscopies can prevent cancer or stop it from developing.
 Talk with your doctor about whether a colonoscopy is the right screening test for you

-Before the test, you will be expected to prep your colon.
-The prep enables your doctor to have a clear view of your colon.
+You will need to do some preparation at home before the test.
+This enables your doctor to have a clear view of your colon.
 Your doctor will give you instructions.
-Make sure you go over the instructions and understand them.
+Make sure to read the instructions carefully and call with any questions.

 Many of the symptoms of colon cancer can be caused by something that isn’t cancer.
 However, if you have any of the problems below, contact your doctor promptly so the cause can be found and treated, if needed.

 - A change in bowel habits, such as diarrhea, constipation, or narrowing of the stool, that lasts for more than a few days

 - A feeling that you need to have a bowel movement that is not relieved by doing so

 - Rectal bleeding

 - Dark stools, or blood in the stool

 - Cramping or abdominal (belly) pain